fastmachinelearning/hls4ml/docs/extension.rst

             return self.template.format(**params)

 Now, we need to tell hls4ml about the existence of this new layer by registering it.
-We also need to register the parser (a.k.a. the layer handler), the template passes, and source with the particular backend.
+We also need to register the parser (a.k.a. the layer handler), the template passes, and HLS implementation source code with the particular backend.
 In this case, the HLS code is valid for both the Vivado and Quartus backends.

 .. code-block:: Python